 Who actually performs the implant placement?

 Restoration with dental implants is a team effort between an oral and maxillofacial surgeon and a restorative dentist or prosthodontist.
 While Drs.
-Orentlicher and Horowitz perform any initial necessary tooth extractions and bone grafting, followed by the placement of the dental implant(s), the restorative dentist or prosthodontist (your dentist) fits and makes the temporary or permanent teeth.
+Orentlicher, Horowitz and Steinberg perform any initial necessary tooth extractions and bone grafting, followed by the placement of the dental implant(s), the restorative dentist or prosthodontist (your dentist) fits and makes the temporary or permanent teeth.

 What types of restorations are available?